 Double Platinum Spark Plug

 In a wasted spark ignition system, each ignition coil ignites two spark plugs at a time.
-One spark plug is ignited in the cylinder of the compressor stroke, while the other is ignited in the cylinder of the exhaust stroke.
+One spark plug ignites in the compressor stroke cylinder, the other in the exhaust stroke cylinder.

 The air/fuel mixture has already burned in the previous stroke, wasting the spark at the end.
-This ignition system is not much affected by rain or debris.
+Rain or debris do not significantly affect this ignition system.

 Silver Spark Plug

 Because the material of a silver spark plug is less durable, it does not last as long as an iridium or platinum spark plug.
-But it has better thermal conductivity; it’s often used in older European performance cars and motorcycles.
+However, due to its superior thermal conductivity, older European performance cars and motorcycles frequently utilize it.

 How A Spark Plug Works